ChifiSource/Toolips.jl/README.md

 server = WebServer(routes = [newroute])
 server.start()
 ```
+This system is made more complicated only by the use of components.
+##### new in 0.2.5
+- special `:style` keys.
+- improved indexing
+- child indexing for components
+- `Logger` improvements
 ##### new in 0.2.3
 - new get binding for getting children from Components (get(::Component{<:Any}, s::String))
 - new `getarg` bindings that parse types or have a default, (`get_arg(::Connection, ::Symbol, ::Any)`, `get_arg(::Connection, ::Symbol, ::Type)`)